reynekefox/telegram-bot-forwarder/replit.md

 ### Message Forwarding
 1. Bot receives message from source channel
+2. If message is a reply to another message:
+   - Looks up forward mapping for the original message
+   - For each target channel, sets `reply_to_message_id` to the corresponding forwarded message ID
+   - This preserves reply chains across all target channels
-2. Copies message to all configured target channels
+3. Copies message to all configured target channels with reply context
-3. Stores **immutable** mapping: `(source chat ID, source message ID)` → array of `{chatId, messageId}` pairs
+4. Stores **immutable** mapping: `(source chat ID, source message ID)` → array of `{chatId, messageId}` pairs
-4. Logs the operation with success count
+5. Logs the operation with success count

 ### Edit Synchronization
 1. Bot receives edit update from source channel